chelseavalentine/Notes/CodingStandards/Frontend/README.md

   - simple, slightly affecting styles
   - eg. link colors, low-level OOCSS, global modifiers

+### CSS Modules

+* React uses CSS modules, which allow you to use whatever class names to style the component without having to worry about name conflicts; can focus on the component, not the styling

 ## Shadow DOM

 * has a __shadow boundary__ ,which allows for style encapsulation, because CSS styles defined w/i it are scoped to the ShadowRoot